Chennai safest among metros

 In cases of counterfeit currency too, Chennai was on the top with 70 cases.

-A series of sensational crimes, particularly the gruesome murder of Infosys techie Swathi at Nungambakkam railway station drew sharp criticism from political parties and the civil society on the safety of people and efficiency of law-enforcing agencies.
-The unprecedented theft of Rs.
+A series of sensational crimes, particularly the gruesome murder of Infosys techie Swathi at Nungambakkam railway station drew sharp criticism from political parties and the civil society The unprecedented theft of Rs.
 5.75 crore soiled but usable currency from a train that reached Chennai last month was another robbery that put police in a tight corner.

 “We have an efficient and time-tested strategy when it comes to maintenance of Law & Order and crime prevention.
 Gangsters with serious criminal antecedents have either reformed or fled the city.
 We have almost put an end to organised crimes and rowdyism.
 Our endeavour is to make the city a safe place for the people, particularly women, children and senior citizens and we have been able to accomplish it to the extent possible,” he said.